rackerlabs/design-system/_docs/principles/accessibility.md

 layout: docs
 category: Principles
 usage: >
-  Accessibility standards promote the design of user interfaces (UI) so they can be used by people with the widest range of abilities within the widest range of situations.
+  Accessibility standards promote the design of user interfaces (UIs) so that people with the widest range of abilities within the widest range of situations can use them.
 status: stable
 resource: true
 last-modified: 2019-05-06